fengboyue/jsdk/docs/en/jsfx.md

 ```

 ### Display in language
-We initialize a Grid object and set it to display in Chinese:
+We initialize a grid object and set it to display in Chinese:
 ```javascript
 let grid = new Grid({
     locale: 'zh'